 If you’re applying with little-to-no experience, make sure to highlight your college achievements.
 Consider any activities where you held a leadership role or projects that show off your transferable skills.

 Perhaps you overcame a significant challenge or collaborated with a team to create something new.
 Whatever they are, your college achievements can indicate you have the core competencies to succeed in a job.

 So don’t discount your college experiences.
 Instead, look at them through the eyes of a hiring manager.
 Pick out the ones that demonstrate professional skills, especially if you don’t have much workplace experience.
 Put them on your resume and LinkedIn profile, and practice what you’ll say during a job interview.

-As it turns out, networking is a far more useful tool in the job search process.
-According to LinkedIn, 85 percent of all jobs are filled by networking.
+As it turns out, networking may be a far more useful tool in the job search process.
 Often, companies don’t even post jobs online, preferring to fill them internally or via referral.